Puerh tea benefits your health because it is rich in antioxidants and also because it is fermented.

 Puerh tea reduces inflammation, which may also help keep bones healthy.

-For example, Puerh protected from bone loss by reducing bone breakdown (osteoclast activity) in a research study of post-menopausal mice.
+For example, Puerh helped protect from bone loss by reducing bone breakdown (osteoclast activity) in a research study of post-menopausal mice.

 However, more research is needed to confirm the benefits of Pu Erh for bone health.